 Reason #1: Your mental health matters to you

 Generally, society treats mental health like a buzzword rather than a vital part of someone’s wellbeing and health.
 But you need to realize that your mental wellbeing is also important.
 However, it is unfortunate to note that moms are always told that their mental health is something which is much less important than their child and family.
 The sad part is that moms start believing this.
 They start sacrificing everything.
-You should get back on track and start believing that your mental health matters to you.
-Go visit that therapist.
+You should get back on track and start believing that your mental health matters to you and go visit a therapist.

 Reason #2: Motherhood can often be confusing